silvhua/exercise-snack/README.md

 Page/feature | Description
 --- | ---
+Tablet/desktop layout | Currently, the app is optimized for mobile view.
+A more responsive layout will be implemented.
 Set up page | Presented upon sign up.
 Includes a questionnaire.
 Swap exercise | The user will be able to swap to a different exercise if they don't prefer the one that is presented.
 Additional filtering options | See [Future Filtering options below](#future-filtering-options)